NUWCDIVNPT/stig-manager-docker/README.md

 The examples show Keycloak orchestrated two different ways:

-### Keycloak natively runs a TLS stack and listens on a TLS port
+### Keycloak natively runs a TLS stack

 ![Keycloak native diagram](https://github.com/NUWCDIVNPT/stig-manager-docker-compose/blob/cac/diagrams/kc-native.svg)

-- Keycloak runs a TLS stack and listens on an exposed TLS port
+- Keycloak runs a TLS stack with client certificate verification and listens on an exposed TLS port
-- Nginx runs a TLS stack and listens on an exposed TLS port.
+- Nginx runs a TLS stack without client certificate verification and listens on an exposed TLS port.
 Nginx forwards traffic to the API listening on an unexposed HTTP port.

 To run this orchestration: